jackiegatwiri/Triangle/README.md

 If you'd like to request a new function, feel free to do so by opening an issue.
 Please include sample queries and their corresponding results.
 ## Technologies Used
-The application uses CSS, JS and HTML use this HTML code to create a background image
+The application uses CSS, JS and HTML <br>
+Use this HTML code to create a background image <br>
 .image {
   background-image: url("https://images.unsplash.com/photo-1550060542-3f67a27cb751?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=643&q=80");
   position: relative;